Linsay House

 Jayne gave the house as a wedding gift to his daughter, Ella, and her husband, John Granger Lindsay.
 The Lindsays moved to Chicago in 1913.
+It was the Theta Xi fraternity Xi chapter house from 1914-1915.
 The house was subsequently divided into apartments, and in 2005 became a 10-bedroom unit of the River City Housing Collective.

-It is perhaps most famous as the model for the boarding house in the comic strip Bloom County, and where the strip is partially set.
-Berkeley Breathed, who wrote the comic strip, called the house one of “the ugliest houses in the five-state area...
-Six different architectural styles in one house is a milestone at least and at most a landmark to bad taste”.
+Berkeley Breathed, who wrote the comic strip Bloom County, called the house one of "the ugliest houses in the five-state area...
+Six different architectural styles in one house is a milestone at least and at most a landmark to bad taste".
+Breathed used the house as the model for the boarding house where Bloom County is partially set.